uhm-coe/insert-pages/readme.txt

 3. Insert Pages shortcode example.

 == Changelog ==

+= 3.9.2 =
+* Fix error when tinymce is used outside of admin context (e.g., in other plugins like Gravity Forms).
+* Tested up to WordPress 6.8.1.

 = 3.9.1 =
 * Additional fixes for error in some Woocommerce contexts.